 Continue to add all of your locations, assigning them to the appropriate group:

-A window will open with a form to complete, you should begin by typing the Name of your host (PC name) into the box provided, what you enter here must match with the host exactly for the groups system to work:
+Click "Add Device".
+A window will open with a form to complete, you should begin by typing the Name of your device (PC name) into the box provided.
+Please note that what you enter here must match with the host exactly for the groups system to work:

-Next click onto the field Locations where this host is used:
+Next click onto the field Used at these locations;

-You will see each of your locations alongside their group, click the location where this host is situated.
+You will see each of your location names listed.
+Click the location where this device is situated.

-If this host is to be used in multiple locations, click again to select further locations.
+If this device is to be used in multiple locations, click again to select further locations.